-The following information will help you understand the difference between these frequently misunderstood terms and how better to protect participants' private information.
+The following information will help you understand the difference between these frequently misunderstood terms and thus, how better to protect participants' private information.

 When data are not anonymous, participants may experience risk if a breach of confidentiality occurs and their identifiable information is released without their permission.

-You cannot guarantee absolute confidentiality, however, and must inform subjects of this.
+You cannot always guarantee absolute confidentiality, however, and must inform participants of this.
 For example, you cannot control whether members of a focus group share others' information.
 Or, in the case of a participant complaint, the IRB may need to review data and possibly consult with appropriate University officials (e.g., University Legal counsel).
 You also must comply with applicable mandatory reporting laws, such as if a participant expresses the intent to harm self or others.
 Seattle University faculty and staff must also follow FAQ on Updated Title IX Guidance.

 "Privacy" refers to an individual’s control over the extent, timing, and circumstances of sharing personal information (physical, behavioral, or intellectual).
-You must protect subjects’ privacy during study recruitment and data collection.
+Privacy pertains to people whereas confidentiality pertains to data.
+Privacy is a right that can be violated whereas confidentiality is an agreement that can be broken.
+You must protect participants’ privacy during study recruitment and data collection.

-You may not collect data (words, behavioral observations) without permission if an individual has an "expectation of privacy" (the reasonable expectation that no observation or recording is taking place).
+You may not collect data (words, behavioral observations) without permission, when an individual has an "expectation of privacy" (the reasonable expectation that no observation or recording is taking place).
 An individual would not have an expectation of privacy if engaging in loud conversations or actions on public transit; however, in a classroom or church setting, for example, a person would not expect someone to record notes for research purposes.